|The Leaven of Malice in the Bread of Our Souls.

 • Matthew 4: 1-11.

-7:47 AM 3/5/2017 — The temptation of our Blessed Lord in the desert comprises our Gospel lesson for the First Sunday of Lent, and it's chocked full of theological and spiritual implications as our Lord and the Devil try to one-up each other with quotes from the prophets.
-To look into this passage line by line would be fruitful indeed; it would also take until Thursday.
-I think it might be more beneficial for us to take a more pragmatic approach, and just take one very simple point, one that I made for those who were here for Holy Mass on Ash Wednesday, and which I hope is a fitting opening salvo for our journey into Lent.
+11:25 AM 3/6/2022 -- The temptation of our Blessed Lord in the desert comprises our Gospel lesson for the First Sunday of Lent this year, and it's chocked full of theological and spiritual implications as our Lord and the Devil try to one-up each other with quotes from the prophets.
+To look into this passage line by line would be fruitful indeed; it would also take until Tuesday.
+I think it might be more beneficial for us to take a more pragmatic approach, and just take one very simple point, one that I made for those who were my Holy Mass on Ash Wednesday, and which I hope is a fitting opening salvo for our journey into Lent.**

 Think back to the Gospel lesson for Ash Wednesday itself (Matt.
 6: 1-6, 16-18), some pragmatic admonitions by our Lord about the sincerity of our penitential acts: don't make a show in giving alms, don't make a spectacle of yourself when you pray, don't alter your appearance so everyone can see your mortification; nothing that we all don't know instinctively, though it does sometimes lead us to be a little judgmental of others.
 We may have gone to work or to the store on Ash Wednesday and seen people walking around with enormous crosses of ash smeared on their foreheads, and perhaps found ourselves thinking, “Is that person really living a Christian life, or is he or she just thinking superstitiously, that getting ashes smeared on his head is some kind of magic charm that will protect him from “cooties”?
 Then perhaps we realized that that kind of judgmental-ism is not at all in the spirit of Lent, and we stopped ourselves.
-This happens to me all the time, with all the simple souls who visit our Shrine here at different times during the pilgrimage season, singing in front of the statues out loud, or crying out prayers at the top of their lungs for all to hear.
+This happens to me all the time.
 But then I have to stop myself and recognize that I don't have the gift of knowledge like the Curé of Ars, with the ability to see into someone's soul.
-I can shut them up because they're disturbing the prayer of others, but I can't judge them.

 Last Wednesday we began this holy season by blessing ashes made from the burning of the palms from last year's Palm Sunday; and, in a tradition that goes back a thousand years, we were marked with those ashes as a symbol of our desire to do penance and purify our lives.
 But, like all symbols, it has the potential to be meaningless if we receive it in a superstitious way, or if it's just there for others to see.
 Personally, I always wash mine off after Mass every Ash Wednesday, especially after what our Lord said in the Gospel that day about washing your face and not altering your appearance.
 I like the new translation, in which our Lord says, “anoint your head and wash your face”; the old translation said, “wash your face and comb your hair,” which didn't mean a whole lot to me.
 But whether we washed them off or left them there as we went about the rest of our day, I hope none of us forgot that the mark on our heads does no good if it is not accompanied by a mark on our souls; and, the best way to determine that is how we treat and judge those we meet along the way.